 - Manually mark the lecture as complete.

-If you're still having issues, please contact Udemy Support.
+If you're still having issues, please contact our support team.

 If you've bought a course and it’s not showing up in the My Courses section of your Udemy account, this article provides helpful, troubleshooting steps on how you might find it.